 And, lastly, to our editorial services clients: your project is your project—you always maintain veto power over any suggested changes that we might propose.
 Your work is the culmination of your thoughts, your dreams, your labors; you are the creator, the author.
 I, personally, learned long ago that my place is “just” that of an editor!

-“the-freelance-editor”—(Freelance Library Services, dba the-freelance-editor) and all divisions of the-freelance-editor—have always strived to provide accuracy and integrity in agreed-to products, services, and specialty projects by working within terms of established proposals/contracts and scopes of work while adhering to deadlines, milestone dates, and production schedules and staying within agreed-upon rate ranges.
+“the-freelance-editor”—(Freelance Library Services, dba the-freelance-editor) and all divisions of the-freelance-editor—has always strived to provide accuracy and integrity in agreed-to products, services, and specialty projects by working within terms of established proposals/contracts and scopes of work while adhering to deadlines, milestone dates, and production schedules and staying within agreed-upon rate ranges.

 To that end, we expect our clients to voluntarily release, forever discharge, and agree to hold harmless and indemnify our work from liabilities, claims, demands, actions or rights of action, that are directly or indirectly caused despite our best efforts and reasonable actions to avoid.
 In addition, we agree to mutual waivers of incidental and consequential damages but to limit our indemnification and total liability to costs and damages in proportion to our responsibility as determined in a court of competent jurisdiction, not to exceed the total due for the particular project under consideration.
 Our cooperation is contingent on prompt written notice of claims and offers and the right to approve or disapprove all settlements.
 In the event that a claim is unsuccessful in court, the-freelance-editor will incur no liability.

 Standard of Care